THE WEDDING PHOTO GUIDE

 Timing

-If your ceremony is outdoors, to plan it for 2 hours before sunset so that your formal portraits can be done during golden hour.
+If your ceremony is outdoors, plan it for 2 hours before sunset so that your portraits can be done before sunset.

 Microphones

-Please don't have a big microphone stand in front of you, if it has to be there then stand on the outer side of it.
-Have your officiant use a hand-held or lapel microphone.
+Please don't have a big microphone stand in front of you, if it has to be there then stand on the outer side of it closer to your guests.
+Have your officiant use a hand-held or lapel microphone, if possible.
 If your videographer has microphones then they usually attach it to you in a discreet way.

 The Kiss

 When you kiss for the first time hold it and kiss twice!
-A quick peck can easily be missed and holding it offers different variety of photos of your first kiss.
+A quick peck can easily be missed and holding it offers ensures a few photos of your first kiss.
 Meet half way to avoid scrunched necks.
-Throw in an extra kiss before you exit the aisle too!
+Throw in an extra kiss before you exit the aisle too!?

 Exit